MOEAFramework/MOEAFramework/docs/dataStore.md

 Container container = dataStore.getContainer(reference);
 ```

-Changing the key, value, or both will reference a different container.
-Next, we can access blobs within the container
+Next, we can access blobs within the container by name.
+Below, we create a blob named `"greeting"` and store the text
-by name.
-Below, we create a blob named `"greeting"` and store the text `"Hello world!"`.
+`"Hello world!"`.

 <!-- java:test/org/moeaframework/snippet/DataStoreSnippet.java [datastore-blob] -->